custyblak/Phishing-Mail-Analyses/README.md

 <img src="https://imgur.com/SJohW8K.png" height="100%" width="80%" alt="Phishing Sample 1"/>
 <br />

 The sample mail pretends to be legitimate coming from Microsoft (sender's address).
-However, the content of the mail focuses on **cryto**, which is absurd because the services rendered by Microsoft doesn't include Crytocurrent and then the closure signature references a different domain (Binance.com) and a [WHOIS](https://whois.domaintools.com) lookup on Binance.com, shows no relationship with Microsoft Corporation.
+However, the content of the mail focuses on **cryto**, which is absurd because the services rendered by Microsoft doesn't include Crytocurrent and then the closure signature references a different domain (Binance.com) and the [WHOIS](https://whois.domaintools.com) lookup on Binance.com, shows Markmonitors Inc.

 <p align="center">
 <img src="https://imgur.com/4r7V2XN.png" height="100%" width="80%" alt="WHOIS INFO"/>
 <br />

 Lets explore other indicators (from the start of the mail):<br />
-- Multiple spelling errors observed (Inappropriate spacing within words)
+- Multiple spelling errors (Inappropriate spacing within words)
 - Created a sense of urgency in "**...the first 2500 to apply...**", "**The airdrop will end on July 29, 2023, 18:00 UTC, with a limited supply...**" and "**...on a first come, first served basis...**"
 - Reward lure up to $80,000 mentioned to entice the user
 - The "Join Airdrop" button redirects to a different destination that is not related to either "Binance.com" or "Microsoft.com" when hovered over.
 This will be investigated later.